-- 1. Mix the paprika, sugar, cayenne, salt, and pepper together, then rub the mixture evenly over the ribs.
-Arrange the ribs upright in the slow cooker, meaty sides facing outward.
+- 1. Mix the paprika, sugar, cayenne, salt, and pepper in a small bowl and then rub the mixture evenly over the ribs.
+Arrange the racks upright in the slow cooker, meaty sides facing outward.
 (To ensure that the ribs cook evenly, prop the racks up on their ends along the perimeter of the slow cooker, wide end down, meatier side facing the side of the slow cooker.)
 Pour the barbecue sauce over the ribs, cover, and cook on low until tender, 6 to 8 hours.

 - 4. Meanwhile, position the oven rack 10 inches from the broiler element and heat the broiler.
 Remove the foil from the ribs, brush them with some of the reduced braising liquid, and broil until they begin to brown, 2 to 4 minutes.
 Flip the ribs over, brush again, and continue to broil until the ribs are well browned and sticky, 9 to 12 minutes longer, brushing every few minutes.
 Transfer the ribs to a cutting board, tent with foil, and let rest for 10 minutes.

-- 5. Slice the ribs and serve with the remaining reduced braising liquid on the side—and lotsa napkins.
+- 5. Slice the ribs between the bones and serve with the remaining reduced braising liquid on the side—and lotsa napkins.